Rashidello/python-skills-showcase-portfolio/README.md

   ## python begginer projects
   ### MysteryNum
   #### Description & Features
-This repository contains a collection of number guessing game projects, each designed with varying levels of difficulty.
 The user selects a maximum number to set the difficulty level, and the program randomly generates a number within that range.
 The player attempts to guess the correct number while tracking performance metrics like wins, losses, and consecutive wins.

 Key features of the game include:
 - **Dynamic Difficulty Adjustment**: Users can change the difficulty at any time by entering a non-numeric value, which updates the maximum number for guessing.